cristianobecker/prjk/README.md

 Configure
 ---

-To create a alias in your .bash_profile:
+To create an alias in your .bash_profile:
 ```bash
 . prjk alias myfolder ~/test-folder # the dot is necessary
 ```